Perfect for your first Ironman® or Ironman® 70.3® Triathlon

-Simply the idea of completing the Ironman, could leave any sane person in awe.
-The thought of doing one yourself, none the less having considered that thought long enough to be looking for a 1 year Ironman training plan, boarders on the heroic.
+Simply the idea of completing an Ironman® triathlon, could leave any sane person in awe.
+The thought of doing one yourself, none the less having considered that thought long enough to be looking for a 1 year triathlon training plan, boarders on the heroic.

 To many, it’s impossible.
 A feat so difficult and unimaginable, 99%+ of the world’s population dare not even consider trying.

-But an Ironman isn’t for the world’s population.
+But a long course triathlon, like an Ironman®, isn’t for the world’s population.
 It’s for a select few who possess the mental and physical toughness not only to show up on race day, but to persevere through to the finish.

-Before diving into the details of an Ironman training schedule, there are a few mental checks you must make.
+Before diving into the details of a triathlon training schedule, there are a few mental checks you must make.

-I’ve made the mental checks, just send me straight to the plan!
+I’ve made the mental checks, just send me straight to the training plan!

-The 17 hour race itself, will take enough of a toll on you mentally, but it’s the 12 months prior to that day where the test really takes place.
+A full distance triathlon like an Ironman® triathlon can last up to 17 hours.
+That’ll take enough of a toll on you mentally, but it’s the 12 months prior to that day where the test really takes place.

-Time required to train for an Ironman in 1 year
+Time required to train for a full triathlon in 1 year

-Well, it should already say something that it’s difficult to find an Ironman training plan less than several years long.
-The short answer to how much time is required to train for an Ironman is… well, a lot.
+Well, it should already say something that it’s difficult to find a full triathlon training plan for something like an Ironman® triathlon less than several years long.
+The short answer to how much time is required to train for an Ironman® triathlon is… well, a lot.
 Your training will consist anywhere from 10-25 hours per week, depending on where you are in your training phases.

 Add those hours to your already existing 40 hour work week, commute, errands, chores, time with your family and that little thing we call sleep, it adds up fast.